Skip to content

 <div id="error" class="d-none text-danger">

-Error occurred, check the console for more information.
+Error occurred, check the browser developer console for more information.

 </div>